jcrabtree/reporting/README.md

 Idea is to create python scripts that run daily (perhaps weekly and sometimes monthly) on the DW with the outputs to a report or presentation.

+Good for proto-typing some of what may end up in the portal?

 This will be a bit messy.
 There are a few unknowns on the best method, but the idea is to keep things relatively modular (i.e., small) and then group scripts/plots togther when forming reports.